This post reveals an Elegant White Kitchen Makeover with a Splash of Chinoiserie.

 We purchased our home new . . . . in 1996, that is.
 We love our home, and are very thankful for the years and the memories we’ve made here.
 Several rooms have received updates throughout the years; however, until this makeover the kitchen has remained untouched.
 Golden oak cabinets and white laminate countertops have completed their call of duty with honor, and have even gone that extra mile or two for our family home.

-So it’s with love and appreciation that we demolish the white laminate and update the finish peeling golden oak cabinets.
+So it’s with love and appreciation that we demolish the white laminate and update the fading golden oak cabinets.
 Refinishing with a new stain is a great option.
-But, we chose to have our cabinets painted.
+But, we chose to have our cabinets professionally painted.

 As with most makeovers, there remains a couple of items still to be addressed.
 We will talk about those at the end of this post.

 UPDATE: Oh, well!
 You will find the list at the end of this post is still on the to do list!!

 Elegant White Kitchen Makeover – Before and After Photos

 I had to search high and low to find before photos of the kitchen.
 Somehow, it has avoided the camera throughout the past four blogging years.
 I do wonder why.

 - New Counter Tops